by

 Why are chemicals used in processed foods?

-Chemicals are used in processed foods for a variety of reasons, including to extend their shelf life, improve the taste or texture, enhance the colour, and increase the nutritional value.
+Chemicals are used in foods for a variety of reasons, including to extend their shelf life, improve the taste or texture, enhance the colour, and increase the nutritional value.

 1. Food preservation – preservatives, such as saltpetre, are added to processed foods, especially meat products like bacon and hotdogs, to extend their shelf life.
 Food preservatives inhibit the growth of microorganisms, such as bacteria and fungi.